leogiraldimg/az900-exam-preparation/README.md

   - Access control (IAM) pane in the Azure portal
   - Following screenshot shows an example of the Access control (IAM) pane:
     - ![Screenshot of an example of the Access Control (IAM) pane](https://docs.microsoft.com/en-us/learn/azure-fundamentals/build-cloud-governance-strategy-azure/media/4-role-based-access-control-blade-360b5130.png)
+- **Roles**
+  - _Contributor_
+    - Create and manage resources
+    - Not include the ability to grant access to others
+  - _Owner_
+    - Create and manage resources
+    - Full access to all resources
+    - Ability to delegate access to others
+  - _Reader_
+    - View Azure resources
+    - Not create or manage Azure resources
+  - _User Access Administrator_
+    - Manage user access to Azure resources
+    - Not create or manage the resources
+  - +70 built-in roles

 #### Prevent accidental changes by using resource locks